WenBank/fritz-android-tutorials/HeartbeatDemoApp/README.md

 **Step 1: Create a Fritz AI Account**

-[Sign up](https://app.fritz.ai/register) for an account on Fritz AI in order to get started.
+[Sign up](https://app.fritz.ai/register) for a free account on Fritz AI in order to get started.

 **Step 2: Clone / Fork the fritz-android-tutorials repository and open the demo app in Android Studio**